yijinxiang777/GWAS/README.md

    |:----------------------:|:------------------:| :----------------:|
    | A                      | 0.45*0.45 = 0.2025 | 0.55*0.45 = 0.2475|
    | B                      | 0.55*0.45 = 0.2475 | 0.55*0.55 = 0.3025|
-   > What to test whether there is difference between the expected genotype frequency and the observed genotype frequency (Chi-sqaure)
+   > What to test whether there is difference between the expected genotype frequency and the observed genotype frequency (Chi-sqaure test with a p-value <0.05 can indicate the difference)
    <img src="https://latex.codecogs.com/gif.latex?\begin{align*}&space;X^{2}&space;&=&space;\sum\frac{(O-E)^{2}}{E}\\&space;&=&space;\frac{(180-202.5)^{2}}{202.5}&space;&plus;&space;\frac{(540-495)^{2}}{495}&plus;&space;\frac{(280-302.5)^{2}}{302.5}\\&space;&=&space;8.25&space;\end{align*}" title="\begin{align*} X^{2} &= \sum\frac{(O-E)^{2}}{E}\\ &= \frac{(180-202.5)^{2}}{202.5} + \frac{(540-495)^{2}}{495}+ \frac{(280-302.5)^{2}}{302.5}\\ &= 8.25 \end{align*}" />

    * In GWAS, we prefered to remove SNPs with low MAF
+     1. It is generally assumed that deviations from HWE are the result of genotyping errors.
+3.

 ## Reference:
 > Mills, Melinda C., Nicola Barban, and Felix C. Tropf.
 An Introduction to Statistical Genetic Data Analysis.
 MIT Press, 2020.